 Robert Štaba is the initiator, founder, and president of the Safe Journey Institute in Slovenia (Zavod Varna pot).
 Traffic safety is an important element of his professional work and life.

-For many years, he has been working in AMZS (national automobile association) as the Secretary-General and the of Road Safety.
+For many years, he has been working in AMZS (national automobile association) as the Secretary-General.
 The red thread of his work is interwoven with road safety - his beginnings in the traffic police, as well as the continuation of his professional work as the Secretary of the Council for the road traffic prevention and education of the Republic Slovenia and later working in AMZS (national automobile association).

 He is the author of professional contributions and a lecturer at many international and domestic congresses related to safe mobility.
 We can meet him with teachers in kindergartens, primary and secondary schools, with relatives, in media discussions as well as in expert discussions at the highest world level.